JupiterOne-Archives/docs-old/docs/parameters.md

 ## Parameter References

-You can reference parameters in [rules configurations](./schemas/alert-rule.md) or any [query expression](./jupiterone-query-language.md), although the syntax is slightly different.
-Inside of queries, you can use the dollar-sign-bracket syntax to reference objects.
+You can reference parameters in [rules' configurations](./schemas/alert-rule.md) or any [query expression](./jupiterone-query-language.md), although the syntax is [slightly different](#example) between the two.

-'param' is a special keyword in queries that, when invoked, fetches values from the parameter-storing service.
-In the case of both rules and queries, references to parameters that do not exist causes errors and abandons execution.
+'param' is a special keyword that, when invoked, fetches values from the parameter-storing service.
+In the case of both rules and queries, referencing a nonexistent parameter will cause an error and abandon execution.

 ## Auditing & Security